CEE & SEE Countries Biomass and Biogas Markets, 2013. Moving forward.

 The maturing biomass and biogas markets in Germany, Spain, France, Italy allowed investors to look for new opportunities in Central-Eastern (CEE) and South-Eastern European (SEE) nations.

-Our forecast for biomass and biogas sectors in CEE and SEE countries is moderate positive.
-We expect market drivers by the end of 2013 to be projects with capacity between 0.3 MWel to 2.7 MWel.
+Our forecast for biomass and biogas sectors in CEE and SEE countries are moderate positive.
+We expect market drivers by the end of 2013 to be projects with a capacity between 0.3 MWel to 2.7 MWel.
 More information about these promising markets you may read here: CEE & SEE Countries Biomass Market Outlook 2013 - 2018